 If you are legally married to your same-sex partner (that is, you married in a state, country, or province that recognizes same-sex marriage), can you file a joint bankruptcy petition?
 Until recently, the answer was no. But as of June 26, 2013, the answer is yes.
 That's because on that day, the U.S. Supreme Court struck down Sectin 3 of the Defense of Marriage Act (DOMA) in United States v.
 Windsor, 570 U.S. ___ (2013).
 That historic decision cleared the way for legally married same sex couples to enjoy the federal benefits conferred upon married couples, including the right to file a joint bankruptcy petition.

 (To learn about other areas of the law affected by this decision, see The Supreme Court's DOMA Decision topic page.)

 Joint Bankruptcy Petitions

 Bankruptcy law allows married couples to file one bankruptcy petition together – called a joint bankruptcy petition.
 For most couples, filing a joint bankruptcy is more advantageous than filing an individual bankruptcy, but not always.
 (To learn more about joint bankruptcy and its pros and cons, see our Filing Considerations for Married Couples area.)

-Several weeks later, on July 6, 2011, the U.S. Department of Justice stated that it would no longer oppose joint bankruptcy petitions filed by same-sex married couples.
+Prior to June 2013, some bankruptcy courts allowed same-sex married couples to file joint bankruptcy petitions.
+And on July 6, 2011, the U.S. Department of Justice stated that it would no longer oppose joint bankruptcy petitions filed by same-sex married couples.
 In theory, this would mean that the U.S. Trustee for the different bankruptcy jurisdictions would not oppose such petitions.
-What happens in practice, however, still remains to be seen.
+In practice, however, that was not always the case.